ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/decorators/template.md

 }
 ```

-There are three major differences between the standard computed and the
+There are two major differences between the standard computed and the decorated
-decorated version:
+version:

 1. **Setter signature**